More action, less talk, distinguish Biden’s 100-day sprint

 For any new leader, a lingering pandemic that has killed more than a half-million citizens would be plenty for a first 100 days.
 But it has been far from the sole preoccupation for the now 78-year-old Biden.

 The oldest person ever elected president is tugging the United States in many new directions at once, right down to its literal foundations — the concrete of its neglected bridges — as well as the racial inequities and partisan poisons tearing at the civil society.
 Add to that list: a call for dramatic action to combat climate change.

 He’s doing it without the abrasive noise of the last president or the charisma of the last two.
 Biden’s spontaneity, once a hallmark and sometimes a headache, is rarely seen.
-Americans are seeing more action, less talk and something for the history books.
+Some say he is a leader for this time: more action, less talk and something for the history books.

 “This has been a really terrible year,” said Matt Delmont, who teaches civil rights history at Dartmouth College in New Hampshire.
 “There’s so much.
 We want a new president to be a light forward.
 From that perspective, it makes sense that you want to get out of the box fast.”

 Biden “sees the virtue of going bigger and bolder,” Delmont said.
 “It so strongly echoes FDR.”

 Few would have bet Joe Biden would ever be uttered in the same breath as Franklin D. Roosevelt.
 It’s too soon to know whether he deserves to be.